Updated: Nov 26

 I scored 3.
 And I found the explanation behind the score somewhat insightful.

 Now, let’s talk about social issues.
 We don’t live in a vacuum after all do we?
-How does our interactions with society, with people, impact us - given the ACEs you have been exposed to?
+How does our interactions with society, with people, impact us - given the ACEs or childhood trauma that you have been exposed to?

 In this case, we can refer to social problems like bullying, discrimination, and community violence.